barrachri/christianbarra.com/content/posts/curated-list-of-resources-start-your-consulting-business/index.md

 ---
-title: "Consulting 101: A curated list of resources to start your consulting career"
+title: "A curated list of resources to start your consulting business"
 description: "There are so many things to consider when leaving your job for an independent career.
 This is the list I needed when I started."
 date: 2021-05-05
 tags: ["consulting", "freelancing", "9-to-5"]